Aref-Akminasi/aws-developer-associate/SAM.md

 ## SAM - Local Capabilities

 - **SAM CLI + AWS Toolkits** allows you to debug your Lambda functions locally, inspect variables, and execute code line-by-line.
-- `sam local start-lambda` Start a local endpoint that emulates AWS Lambda service
+- `sam local start-lambda` Start a local endpoint that emulates AWS Lambda service (is **NOT** used for testing a specific lambda funcion)
-- `sam local invoke` Invoke lambda function with payload once and quit after invocation completes
+- `sam local invoke` Invoke lambda function with payload once and quit after invocation completes (is used for testing a specific lambda funcion)
 - `sam local generate-event` Generate sample payloads for event sources (S3, SQS, etc...)
 - `sam local start-api` Start a local HTTP server that hosts all your functions